Storage and Data Guide

 CLI DTN Nodes

-The filesystem areas are available for access via the cluster’s cc-xfer DTN service.
-These DTN nodes provide a target for transferring data to and from the cluster using common command line interface (CLI) data transfer methods such as rsync, scp, sftp, and others.
+All the file systems areas are available for access via the cluster’s cc-xfer DTN service.
+These DTN nodes provide users a target for transferring data to and from the cluster using common CLI data transfer methods such as rsync, scp, and others.
+They sit behind the round-robin alias of cc-xfer.campuscluster.illinois.edu.
+For information on how to use these tools, see the example commands in the tutorials section further down in this guide.

 Globus Endpoints